magento/data-migration-tool/README.md

 *	1.9.1.0

+We plan to support:

+* 	1.6.x, 1.7.x, 1.8.x, and 1.9.x

-Also the following versions are supported if You choose to migrate to EE:
+Also the following versions are already supported if You choose to migrate to EE:

 * 	1.7.0.0, 1.7.0.1, 1.7.0.2, 1.9.0.0, 1.9.0.1